Updated July 25, 2023

 The F90X played a large role (in the hands of Galen Rowell and other pros) in dispelling myths about the supposed dangers of using lithium AAs in SLRs and cameras in general.
 By 1996, Nikon had reversed their earlier position against the use of such batteries, and most interestingly, in the January 2001 dealer pages for the F90X, they gave factory specifications for the expected life of lithiums versus alkalines and Ni-Cads in terms of how many rolls of 36 exposure film could be shot per set of (4 - AA) batteries:

 I was previously aware of the cold-weather advantages of lithiums versus alkalines, but was pleasantly surprised by the disparity at so-called "normal" temperatures, with the lithiums giving 5 times more life than alkalines and stretching that advantage to 14 times at colder temperatures.
-With lithium AAs recently having dropped in price up here in the Great White North, and now available in 12-packs instead of just 4s, I may run them all year round, and not just in the F90X :-).
 You also don't have to worry about them leaking all over in the battery compartment if you forget them for a long period of time in the camera.
-Lithium AAs are also much cheaper and readily available than the 2CR5 battery used in the EOS-1 without its accessory grip (which does allow you to use AAs).
+Lithium AAs are also cheaper and more readily available than the 2CR5 battery used in the EOS-1 without its accessory grip (which does allow you to use AAs).

-Another appealing feature of the F90(X) is its size and weight.
-It hits a nice balance of solidity, while saving considerable weight and bulk versus the F4.
-You could think of it as slightly larger than a bare F3HP with the same weight (755 grams; 27 oz), but having the capability of the F3's MD-4 detachable motor drive built-in.
-It is also about 200 grams (7 oz) lighter than its nemesis, the EOS-1.
+Another appealing feature of the F90(X) was its size and weight.
+It hit a nice balance of solidity, while saving considerable weight and bulk versus the F4.
+You could also think of it as a bit larger than a bare F3HP but having the capability of the F3's MD-4 detachable motor drive built-in at 815 grams (28.7 oz) with 4 lithium AAs loaded, versus 1355 grams (47.8 oz) for the lithium-loaded F3HP/MD-4 combo.
+It was also about 200 grams (7 oz) lighter than its nemesis, the EOS-1.
 With the F90X there also came an accessory grip (the MB-10) which offered a choice of power sources (4 - AAs or 2 - CR123s) and added a vertical shutter release.
-While the MB-10 could be mounted on an F90, that camera had to taken to a Nikon service center for modification to enable operation of the vertical shutter release on the earlier model.
-The 8-segment matrix meter is the most capable version of that meter in the Nikon film era, outside of the 1005-segment 3D Color matrix meters of the F5 and F100, and the flash metering of the F90(X) was hardly bettered by the two latter cameras.
+While the MB-10 could be mounted on an F90, that model had to be sent to a Nikon service center for modification to enable operation of the vertical shutter release.
+The 8-segment matrix meter was only surpassed by the 1005-segment Color matrix meter of the F5 and you could pretty much call it a wash with the 10-segment meter of the F100.
+When it came to flash metering, the F90(X) was hardly bettered by the latter two cameras.

-Verdict - Today, the F90(X) has largely been lost in the shuffle when people are looking at 1990s SLRs.
+Today, the F90(X) has largely been lost in the shuffle when people are looking at 1990s SLRs.
 Admittedly, not that all that many people are looking at '90s SLRs to begin with ;-).
-Many 35mm enthusiasts look on that period as a kind of wasteland, filled with technically-capable yet uninspiring cameras, and it is hard to argue with that in many respects.
+Many 35mm enthusiasts look on that period as a wasteland, filled with technically-capable yet uninspiring cameras, and it is hard to argue with that in many respects.
 On the other hand, many present-day Nikon DSLR owners find the user interface of the fourth-gen F100 more familiar with its twin command dial setup, and prefer its better forward compatibility with newer AF Nikkors (such as supporting Vibration Reduction with AF-S lenses).
-So, most people pass the F90X by, which is to your advantage if you are willing to give one a try.
+So, many people pass the F90X by, which is to your advantage if you are willing to give one a try.
 Much like the situation with the F-801 & F-801s, you may as well go for the newer body (F90X/N90s) over the older one (F90/N90); you get all the improvements for the same money.
+With over 270,000 F90/N90 bodies, and around 750,000 F90x/N90s copies produced, an ample supply is helping to keep prices reasonable for now.
 If you are only going to use MF lenses, the improved AF of the F90X won't be an advantage, but the improved weathersealing and 1/3 stop shutter graduations are definitely worthwhile upgrades.
 Mind you, if an F90 fell out of the sky into your hands, it would be nothing to sneeze at.

 The foibles of the F90X are remarkably few: